riboviz/riboviz/docs/user/run-on-eddie.md

 Computational work on Eddie is usually submitted to the cluster as batch jobs initiated from a login node.
 In order to submit a job you need to write a Grid Engine job submission script containing details of the program to run as well as requests for resources.
 Then, you submit this job script to the cluster with the `qsub` command.

+**Warning** - Jobs need to request appropriate resources (cores, memory) in order to run.
+We are still working out what riboviz needs, so this may take some trial and error.
+See "Requesting resources" section below.

 Here is an example job script for the vignette, named `job_riboviz.sh` in your `riboviz` directory to run a **RiboViz** workflow:

 ```